Beekman family: History

-The name Beekman is from "beck," the Dutch word for "mouth," the English "beak," or an abbreviation of "bekken," the Dutch word for basin.
+The name Beekman is from "beck," the Dutch word for "mouth," the English "beak".
+The most logical explanation is the literal translation for Beek which means of “brook” or “rivolet” in Dutch.
 "According to Putnam's Historic New York, 'Beekman or the man of the brook; this interpretation of the name was recognized by heralds during the reign of King James I of England when the arms granted to the Rev. Mr. Beekman, grandfather of William, as a coat of arms, a rivulet running between roses."
 The crest is three feathers on a helmet of steel represented in profile.
 The motto is: Mens conscia Recti."

 The progenitor of the American Beekmans, Wilhelmus Beekman of Overijssel, came to New Amsterdam in the Dutch province of New Netherlands in 1647.
 The Beekman estates were in Flatbush, Long Island.
 His ancestors were residents of the country of the Rhine, and a branch of the family were Barons of Belgium.
 Wilhelmus' grandfather, Cornelius Beekman, was a wealthy burgher of Cologne, who resided on the Rhine in Germany.